 Play with headphones

-One of the PS5's defining features is its 3D audio functionality.
+One of the PS5's defining features is its 3D audio functionality, which could get even better in the best upcoming PS5 games.
 To be honest, how this works is a little vague, but Sony representatives have assured us that to hear games with 3D audio, all you have to do is hook up a pair of decent headphones.
 This is true whether you plug 3.5 mm headphones into the DualSense controller, or a wireless headphone dongle into the PS5 itself.
 You can toggle 3D audio on and off in the settings menu, and choose among five different profiles to see which one works best for you.
+Check out our list of the best PS5 headphones if you're looking to invest in a new peripheral, too.

 Play without headphones